 Imitation saffron is rampant in markets around the world (especially in Turkey), and even makes its way into Canadian products and stores.
 In particular, beware of safflower petals, which look a little like saffron, but are nearly flavourless.
-Any time you see a big quantity of “saffron” (more than a couple grams) for a reasonable price, it’s almost certainly safflower.
+Any time you see a big quantity of “saffron” (more than a couple grams) for an overly reasonable price, it’s almost certainly safflower.

-Fresh saffron has a distinctive earthy smell and flavour and imparts a bright orange colour to food.
+Fresh saffron has a distinctive earthy smell and flavour and imparts a bright yellow colour to food.
 Saffron is a characteristic ingredient for a number of traditional dishes like bouillabaisse and paella, as well as many risottos.
 Try adding a few threads to basmati rice with Indian dishes to add a bit of flavour and turn your rice a beautiful golden colour.
 When adding saffron to a dish, add to a bit of liquid first to draw out the colour, or grind to a powder if no liquid is being used.
 Adding early in the cooking process gives more colour, adding late gives more flavour.